 Having a pre-existing health condition is the number-one reason short-term disability might deny your claim for benefits, even when you have a legitimate medical problem.

-Short-term disability pre-existing health condition clauses often include a 12/12 definition.
+Pre-existing health condition clauses often include a 12/12 definition.
 Read your disclosure statement carefully, where you might find similar legal language.

-- If you become disabled because of a pre-existing condition, we will not pay for any loss if it begins during the first 12 months the policy is in force
+- If you become disabled because of a pre-existing condition, we will not pay for any loss if it begins during the first 12 months the policy is in force.

-- A pre-existing condition means having a sickness or physical disorder for which you were treated, received medical advice, or had taken medication within 12 months before the effective date
+- A pre-existing condition means having a sickness or physical disorder for which you were treated, received medical advice, or had taken medication within 12 months before the effective date.

 Mental Health